sysgears/node-hmr-plugin/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/sysgears.svg?style=social)](https://twitter.com/sysgears)

-**`node-hmr-plugin`** is a Webpack plugin that allows running your Node app during development in such a way that it doesn't interfece with Webpack Hot Module Replacement.
+**`node-hmr-plugin`** is a Webpack plugin that allows running your Node app during development in such a way that it doesn't interfere with Webpack Hot Module Replacement.

-When you utilize Webpack HMR during Node app development, the Webpack normally reloads app code itself.
-You shouldn't watch for source code changes with external tool like `nodemon`, because Webpack will picks up changes itself and in more efficient mode.
+When you utilize Webpack HMR during Node server app development, the Webpack normally reloads app code itself.
+You shouldn't watch for source code changes with external tool like `nodemon`, because Webpack will picks up changes itself and in more efficient way.
-However if your app crashes, it should be re-run after you changed source code and Webpack compilation finishes.
+However, if your app crashes, it should be re-started after you changed source code and Webpack compilation finished.
 The plugin is exactly about supporting this workflow.

 # Installation